 ABSTRACT.
 The notion of coupled Kähler-Einstein metrics was introduced recently by Hultgren-WittNyström.
-In this paper we discuss deformation of a coupled Kähler-Einstein metrics on a Fano manifold.
-We obtain a necessary and sufficient condition for a coupled Kähler-Einstein metric to be deformed to another coupled Kähler-Einstein metric for a Fano manifold admitting non-trivial holomorphic vector fields.
+In this paper we discuss the deformation of a coupled Kähler-Einstein metrics on a Fano manifold.
+In particular we obtain a necessary and sufficient condition for a coupled Kähler-Einstein metric to be deformed to another coupled Kähler-Einstein metric for a Fano manifold admitting non-trivial holomorphic vector fields.
+This generalizes Hultgren-WittNyström's result.
 In addition we also discuss deformation for a coupled Kähler-Einstein metric on a Fano manifold when the complex structure varies.